-1.7 The values stated in inch-pound units are to be regarded as standard.
+1.7 The values stated in inch-pound units are to be regarded as standard, except as noted below.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.
+Reporting of test results in units other than SI shall not be regarded as nonconformance with this test method.